WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 Another simplification above is that addresses were considered as monadic and isolated, with a 1:1 relationship between wallets and addresses.
-In practice, however, blockchains vary greatly on their support for multi-address wallets and accounts, with varying degrees of "Account Abstraction" implemented at the protocol layer to allow end-users to selectively disclose co-control of multiple addresses.
-These capabilities were central to [Identity.com](https://identity.com)'s design for did:sol (the Solana on-chain DID method), which enables Solana wallets to use a secret, unfunded address as a credentialSubject for VCs without linking them to other addresses the same user
+In practice, however, blockchains vary greatly in their support for multi-address wallets and accounts, with varying degrees of "Account Abstraction" implemented at the protocol layer to allow end-users to selectively disclose co-control of multiple addresses.
+These capabilities are central to [Identity.com](https://identity.com)'s design for did:sol (the Solana on-chain DID method), which enables Solana wallets to use a secret, unfunded address as a credentialSubject for VCs without linking them to other addresses the same user